aiyengar2/k8s-docs/docs/provisioning/01_capi_providers.md

 On seeing a `<Distribution>Bootstrap` (i.e. `RKEBootstrap`), the Bootstrap Provider is expected to create a **Machine Bootstrap Secret** that is referenced by the `<Distribution>Bootstrap` under `.status.dataSecretName`.

-This **Machine Bootstrap Secret** is expected to contain a script (i.e. "bootstrap data") that should be run on each provisioned machine before marking it as ready; on successfully running the script, the machine is expected to have the relevant Kubernetes components onto the node for a given **Kubernetes distribution (i.e. kubeAdm, RKE, k3s/RKE2)**
+This **Machine Bootstrap Secret** is expected to contain a script (i.e. "bootstrap data") that should be run on each provisioned machine before marking it as ready; on successfully running the script, the machine is expected to have the relevant Kubernetes components onto the node for a given **Kubernetes distribution (i.e. kubeAdm, RKE, k3s/RKE2)**.

+> **Note**: A point of clarification is that the Bootstrap Provider is not involved in actually running the script to bootstrap a machine.
+>
+> Running the script defined by the bootstrap provider falls under the purview of the [Machine Infrastructure Provider](#machine-infrastructure-provider).

 ## Machine (Infrastructure) Provider